 Most regular verbs follow this consistent rule, making them easier to learn and use.
 Just add -ed to form the past!

 Looking to speak fluent English with confidence?
-Join the best online spoken English classes in Chennai, trusted by thousands of learners.
+Join the best online spoken English classes for beginners in Chennai, trusted by thousands of learners.
 At Aksent, we offer live, interactive sessions, real-time speaking practice, and expert guidance to help you master English from home.

 Irregular verbs do not follow the typical -ed rule for past forms.
 They often have unique spellings.